 “You would always wonder, ‘Why do you struggle in sports, or why do you struggle at certain things?’”
 Anthony Taormina said.
 “Whether it be academics or athletics, you always want to be where other people are.
 You didn’t understand your limitations.”

-While there have been, and there always will be challenges, and as Autism Awareness Month winds down, the brothers hope their story can serve as inspiration to those worried about autism or living through the realities.
+While there have been, and there always will be challenges, and with Autism Awareness Month here, the brothers hope their story can serve as inspiration to those worried about autism or living through the realities.

 Seeing things others don’t, and vice versa